robjacob/pad/README.md

 * Should work with different browsers on Mac:

-    * change the applescript fragments in pad.js
+    * Change the shell scripts getbookmark.sh and sendbookmark.sh

 * Should work on windows:

+    * Replace the shell scripts getbookmark.sh and sendbookmark.sh
-    * if you replace the applescript fragments in pad.js with powerscript or other code that will perform the same tasks
+with powerscript or other code that will perform the same tasks

 ## Code Files